greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_SEQUENCE.html.md

 INSERT INTO distributors VALUES (nextval('myserial'), 'acme');
 ```

 You can also use the function `setval()` to operate on a sequence, but only for queries that do not operate on distributed data.
-For example, the following query is allowed because it resets the sequence counter value for the sequence generator process on the master:
+For example, the following query is allowed because it resets the sequence counter value for the sequence generator process on the coordinator:

 ```
 SELECT setval('myserial', 201);